wbrenna/GTFSOffline/README.md

 -------------------------

-GTFSOffline is a transit app for Android >= 4.0, forked from <a href="http://github.com/gdmalet/grtransit">GRTransit</a>, an excellent transit app for the Grand River Transit bus system.
+GTFSOffline is a transit app for Android >= 4.0, originally forked from <a href="http://github.com/gdmalet/grtransit">GRTransit</a>
+and substantially modified (supporting multiple transit agencies, with stripped-down privacy centric features).

 Because of the standardization of the GTFS feed format, many transit initiatives across the country are releasing open routes in GTFS format.